lazydiv/Random-name-generator/README.md

 # Random-name-generator
-generate real names to use in project
+generate real names to use in project.....

 Random-name-generator is a tool that helps you to make huge name array that is consisting of first name and last name